amuraddd/mean_estimation/README.md

-### Estimation of the Mean Function of the Functional Data via Deep Neural Networks
+### Estimation of the Mean Function of Functional Data via Deep Neural Networks

+### Recommended Set-up
+Before running the code:
+1. Set up a python virtual environment
+2. Install package dependencies listed in `requirements.txt`

 ### Data
 The format of the images used to build the code in this reposiroty is `nii`.
 If the preprocessing function contained within this repository is used then